jruels/docker-kube-admin/labs/images/04_images_lab1.md

     twentythirteen	inactive	available	1.8
     twentytwelve	inactive	available	1.9
     ```
 This validates that the WordPress CLI is already installed on the image.
-The image wordpress-cli:aio-manual was created from the read/write layer of the previous container wpaio; which, had the WordPress CLI installed on it.
+The image ``wordpress-cli:aio-manual`` was created from the read/write layer of the previous container ``wpaio``; which, had the WordPress CLI installed on it.

 10. Return to view your Docker Hub account in a web browser.
 Find the repository for the image you pushed, and view the information you can now edit.
 What statistics is Docker Hub reporting for the repository?